dansup/expo-app-icons/README.md

 ## Configure

-The default icon is always whatever `expo.icon` / `expo.android.adaptiveIcon` already is.
-Only list the alternates.
+Add `expo-app-icons` to your Expo config.

+The default icon continues to come from `expo.icon` and/or `expo.android.adaptiveIcon`.
+You only need to declare alternate icons.

 ```json
 {